 What Happens in NDEs?

 After touching death, some people describe some sort of out-of-body experience.
 A complex of sensations: a distorted sense of time distorted, the vision of bright lights and sometimes a sense of peace and acceptance.
-These near death experiences typically occur when someone is close to dying.
+These near-death experiences typically occur when someone is near death.
 Not infrequently they also occur in life-threatening conditions, during intense physical or emotional pain or stress.
 In some cases during a heart attack or an encounter with wildlife.

 Some of the brain mechanisms that have been linked to near death experiences are not unlike those underlying thanatosis, say the researchers in the paper, which essentially explores the correlation between the two phenomena.